2pisoftware/testrunner/README.txt

 'codeception'		- command to run codeception  (DEFAULT $testRunnerPath/composer/bin/codeception) 'phantomjs'			- path to phantomjs binary   (DEFAULT $testRunnerPath/vendor/jakoch/phantomjs/bin)

-'env'				- key or path to environment.*.csv file to load values from prior to running test.
-					These values persist in the environment so subsequent calls to runtests.bat do not need to use the option.

 **WARNING when using concurrent sessions of the test runner app, you must make sure that the $testStaging and $testOutput paths are unique to each concurrent session.